davidanguyen/CSC179-VendiaDashboard-TSG/README.md

 This is where the front-end will be held.
 Can be used on an IDE like Visual Studio Code.
 More information about the client server and how to run it is on the README in the client folder.

 ## SERVER FOLDER
 This is where the back-end will be held.
+More information about the client server and how to run it is on the README in the server folder.